 Using Hardi Board in Cobblestone, we created a layered palette of black, brown and greige, with stone for texture.

-Lisa and Brian had a vision of an entryway/dining room that was separated by beams.
-And while the whole ‘cedar beam’ thing is on trend, they wanted something a bit more timeless and contemporary, so we kept it simple with drywall and paint colour – and let the architecture speak for itself.
+Lisa and Brian had a vision of an entryway and dining room that were separated by beams.
+And while the whole ‘cedar beam’ thing is on trend, they wanted something a bit more contemporary, so we kept it simple with drywall and paint colour – and let the architecture speak for itself.

-The dining room is a nice step off of the entryway.
-The entire open layout palette consists of layered grays from the Sherwin Williams palette (see the end of the blog post for a paint colour list).
+The dining room is a nice step off the entryway.
+The entire open layout palette consists of layered grays from the Sherwin Williams palette with colourful accents (see the end of the blog post for a paint colour list).

 I love the layout of this home.
 Just enough definition to create well-defined function from space to space, but open enough to feel bright, spacious and visually connected.
 We can thank Austin of Datum Point Studios for the fabulous home plan/architecture.